 Table of Contents

-In the real-time scenarios, we will come across many scenarios where instead of manually reading the bill, we will have to read the bill details from an image and we need to maybe auto-populate these details in a form.
-Nowadays in every case, we are not doing anything manually.
-We want to implement everywhere automation.
-We want to automate each and every process nowadays.
+In real-time scenarios, we will encounter many situations where, instead of manually reading the bill, we will have to read the bill details from an image, and we may need to auto-populate these details in a form.
+Nowadays, we do not do anything manually in every case.
+We want to implement automation everywhere.
+We want to automate every process nowadays.

-So As we know using the Azure Cognitive Service, A developer can easily implement the AI feature without any expertise on the AI and ML areas.
-The developer’s dream becomes true.
+As we know, using the Azure Cognitive Service, a developer can easily implement an AI feature without any expertise in AI and ML.
+The developer’s dream comes true.
 A developer can easily implement the AI features by just calling the Azure Cognitive Service API.
-Very less effort involved and lots of time developers can save to achieve such an excellent functionality i.e the AI.
+Very little effort is involved, and developers can save lots of time to achieve such excellent functionality, i.e., AI.

-Here as part of this functionality development, we will try to extract the date and the bill details from the bill image.
+As part of this functionality development, we will try to extract the date and bill details from the image.

 Prerequisites

-- You must have a valid Azure Subscription or a Valid Azure Account.
-If you don’t have till now, create an Azure Free Account now.
+- You must have a valid Azure Subscription or Account.
+If you don’t have one yet, create an Azure Free Account now.

-- Visual Studio 2019 needs to be installed in your Machine.
-If you don’t have it in your local machine or dev machine, Install Visual Studio 2019 now.
+- Visual Studio 2019 needs to be installed on your Machine.
+If you don’t have it on your local machine or dev machine, Install Visual Studio 2019 now.

 Create Azure Cognitive Service using Azure Portal

-Once you logged in to the Azure Portal, then you need to search for the Cognitive Services.
+2. Once you log in to the Azure Portal, you need to search for Cognitive Services.
 Then click on the search result as shown below

-One more way to get the same options, From the left navigation, you can also click on the + Create a resource and search for the Cognitive Services.
+One more way to get the same options: From the left navigation, you can also click on the + Create a resource and search for Cognitive Services.
 Then click on the search result as shown below

-The next step is, click on the Create button as highlighted in the below window.
+3. The next step is, to click on the Create button as highlighted in the below window.

-Provide the below details, On the Create Cognitive services window
+4. Provide the below details on the Create Cognitive Services window

-- Subscription: You need to Choose the valid subscription that you want to use here.
+- Subscription: You must choose the valid subscription you want to use here.

-- Resource Group: For this option, You need to choose your existing Resource Group if you have.
-If you don’t have an existing Resource Group then you can create a new Resource Group by clicking on the Create new link.
+- Resource Group: For this option, you need to choose your existing Resource Group if you have one.
+If you don’t have an existing Resource Group, you can create a new one by clicking the Create New link.

 - Region: Provide the Region for your Azure Cognitive Services.

-- Pricing tier: Select the Pricing tier based on your business need.
-You can click on the View full pricing details link to verify the pricing details for your reference.
+- Pricing tier: Select the pricing tier that best suits your business needs.
+Then, click the View full pricing details link to verify the pricing details for your reference.

-- Select the below highlighted two checkboxes to accept the terms and conditions.
+- Select the two checkboxes below to accept the terms and conditions.

-Now it will check all the information entered by you is correct or not.
-Once it will find all the details are correct, It will show you Validation Passed.
-Now you can able to see the Create button is enabled.
-Click on the Create button as highlighted below to create the Cognitive Service.
+Now, it will check whether all the information you entered is correct.
+Once it finds that all the details are correct, it will show you Validation Passed.
+Now, you can see the Create button is enabled.
+Click on the Create button, as highlighted below, to create the Cognitive Service.

-Now you can able to see your deployment is completed successfully without any issue.
-Click on the Go to Resource button to navigate to the Azure Cognitive service, that you have created now.
+Now, you can see your deployment is completed successfully without any issues.
+Click on the Go to Resource button to navigate to the Azure Cognitive service you have created.

-On the Cognitive service page, click on the keys and Endpoint option from the left navigation.
-Now you can able to see the Key1, ENDPOINT value, keep both the value and keep it with you as we are going to use those values in our code in the next steps.
-Click on the copy button as highlighted to copy those values.
+On the Cognitive service page, click on the Keys and Endpoint option from the left navigation.
+Now, you can see the Key1 and ENDPOINT values; keep both values and keep them with you, as we will use those values in our code in the following steps.
+Click on the highlighted copy button to copy those values.

 Creating Console App (.NET Core) Visual Studio 2019

-Now the next step is to create the console App (.NET Core) using Visual Studio 2019.
-Assuming that you have already installed the Visual Studio 2019.
+The next step is creating the console App (.NET Core) using Visual Studio 2019.
+Assuming that you have already installed Visual Studio 2019.
 Let’s start creating the console App (.NET Core).

-Open the Visual Studio 2019 and click on the Create a new Project button
+Open Visual Studio 2019 and click on the Create a New Project button

-Select the Console App (.NET Core) as the project template and then click on the Next button.
+Select the Console App (.NET Core) as the project template and click Next.

-Provide a name for the Project and then click provide the location where you want to save your project on the configure your new project window and then click on the Create button.
+On the Configure your new project window, provide a name for the Project, click Provide the location where you want to save your project, and click the Create button.

-Now the Console App (.NET Core) project will get created successfully without any issue.
-Once the project will get created successfully, Now the next step is to add a NuGet package.
+The Console App (.NET Core) project will be created successfully without any issues.
+Once the project is created successfully, the next step is adding a NuGet package.

-.Now if you will check the projectname.csproj file, it should look like below
+Now, if you check the project name.csproj file, it should look like below

 <Project Sdk="Microsoft.NET.Sdk">